 This is where formal project closure happens.
 As part of this, administrative closure, updates to organizational assets such as ‘lessons learned in this project’, and release of team members are done.

-Impact on certain project variables
+Impact on certain project variables on project lifecycle

 Understanding this aspect is very crucial for project success.
 Please refer to the above graph.

 The project cost is lowest at the beginning, and increases as the project progress.
 This is because the hiring of team, purchase/lease of equipment, procurement payments, defect repair costs add up as work progresses.
 The highest spending happens in the Construction phase, or the phase where project work is executed.
 This is depicted by the blue curve.

 There are few variables that are highest at the beginning of the project and wane down as time passes – these are the influence of stakeholders, project risk, and uncertainty associated with the project outcome.
 This is depicted by the orange curve above.